CodeYourFuture/fundamentals-course/lesson-4.md

 Know what homework you have.
 See google classroom for this week's.
 Check it every couple of days.

-## Continuing with Javascript Drawing and Animation after this course
+## Continuing with JavaScript Drawing and Animation after this course

-If you enjoyed using javascript to make drawings and animations, I recommend further study and play with the p5.js library, using (for example) the [openprocessing](https://openprocessing.org) platform (or codepen)).
+If you enjoyed using JavaScript to make drawings and animations, I recommend further study and play with the p5.js library, using (for example) the [openprocessing](https://openprocessing.org) platform (or codepen)).

 I have a lot of [notes on moving to p5.js, here](./from-khan-academy-processingjs-to-p5js.md).

 Also, we may have time to do [a short (sub-30 minute) workshop moving to p5.js](p5js-and-openprocessing-workshop.md).

-### Some places to get inspiration
+### Some places to get inspiration with p5.js

 Here is an essay I like by Jason Bailey about "generative art".
 It has lots of interesting examples which might inspire you:
 * ["Why Love Generative Art?"](https://www.artnome.com/news/2018/8/8/why-love-generative-art)

 ## End with a game or two

+Suggestions:

+- More zip-zap-bong
+- Happy Salmon